 Natural Full Grain Leather originates as the same leather used for Bridle Leathers from J&E Sedgewick & Co but has not undergone the process of a 'bridle finish' or colour applied.
 Therefore, it is a leather of natural quality.
 I prefer to oil a finish myself which enhances an ever-deepening colour to that of a rich tan with all the natural characteristics of ageing leather.
 The end user has the decision of how much to deepen the colour and can also appreciate the true nature of an individual piece of working leather.

 J. & F.J.
 Baker & Co.
 Ltd of Colyton, Devon, are my suppliers of Oak Bark tanned bridle leather butts.
 Unique in its appearance, with a wonderful aroma, using an age-old process dating back to Roman Times.
-Oak Bark tanning requires a time period of between twelve to twenty-four months to produce.
+Oak Bark tanning requires a period of between twelve to twenty-four months to produce.
 The result is a strong supple leather with a natural varied colour aniline finish which allows the grain and nature of the skin to show through, maturing with daily use.
+Specifically ordered and supplied in reduced approximate 5mm substance, retaining all the renown qualities of Oak Bark tanned leather.
+Buck Oak Bark Leather belts are therefore lighter in weight than most and very comfortable to wear.
 No two Butts or batches are the same in colour and characteristic variances, so every belt has its own identity.

 Due to the nature of the natural qualities of leather and the individual batch process of manufacture, colour shades may vary within the given colour.
 Best quality Bridle Butt is selected which may have natural features which enhance the character of genuine leather.
 Colour may migrate onto clothing under certain circumstances which is a natural factor found in a live product.